devnull-cz/c-prog-lang/modules/pointers.md

 # Home assignment

 Task: create pointer to int, print it, create new pointer that points to
-      p + 1.
+      `p + 1`.
 See what is the difference between the 2 pointers.

 Code: [ptr-diff.c](/src/ptr-diff.c)